-A warranty is the promise that a manufacturer or seller makes to stand behind a product's quality.
-Federal law requires that warranties be available for you to read before you buy, even when you are shopping by catalog or on the Internet, so that you can comparison shop.
-A standard warranty is part of the item you purchased, and there is no additional cost for this protection from the company.
+A product warranty is the promise that a product will work.
+Federal law requires that warranties be available for you to read before you buy.
+A standard warranty is part of the item you purchased.
+There is no extra cost for this protection from the company.
 There are three main types of warranties:

-Written warranties are printed and come along with the item you purchased.
-In order for a written warranty to take effect or to make a claim against it, the seller or manufacturer may require you to perform maintenance or use the item as instructed.
+- Written warranties are printed and come along with the item you purchased.
+To make a claim against a warranty, the seller or manufacturer may require you to follow the care and maintenance instructions.

-Implied warranties promise that the item you purchased will do what it is supposed to do and that it can work under the circumstances that it was designed for.
-These warranties are created by state laws, and are not specifically stated or written.
+- Implied warranties promise that the item you purchased will do what it is supposed to do.

-If you purchase an item and it doesn't have a written warranty, it is still covered under the implicit warranty laws in your state, unless it was marked "as is" when you purchased it.
+A product is covered under implied warranty laws in your state, unless it was marked "as is" when you purchased it.

-Service contracts or “extended warranties” extend the guarantee or promise that a product will work, and are purchased for an additional cost.
-Sellers offer these service contracts at the time of purchase, and sometimes months or years after your purchase.
-They are commonly offered when you buy a car, major electronics, or household appliances.
-Third party firms (not the manufacturer or the seller) may also try to sell you an extended warranty; some even make cold calls to you with high pressure sales tactics.
+Service contracts or “extended warranties” extend the guarantee that a product will work.
+You can buy a service contract, if you pay extra.
+Sellers offer these service contracts at the time or after your purchase.
+Extended warranties are common when you buy a car, electronics, or household appliances.
+Third party firms (not the manufacturer or the seller) may also try to sell you an extended warranty.
 Some extended warranties duplicate the warranty coverage that you get automatically from a manufacturer or seller.
-These add-ons may not be worth the cost.
-Ask these questions before you agree to one of these contracts:

 Problems with Warranties